groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/jpg-to-psd.md

     enable: true
     format:
         # format loop
-        - icon: "far fa-file-JPG"
+        - icon: "far fa-image"
           title: " About JPG File Format"
           content: |
             A JPEG is a type of image format that is saved using the method of lossy compression.
 The output image, as result of compression, is a trade-off between storage size and image quality.
 Users can adjust the compression level to achieve the desired quality level while at the same time reduce the storage size.
 Image quality is negligibly affected if 10:1 compression is applied to the image.
 The higher the compression value, the higher the degradation in image quality.

           link: "https://docs.fileformat.com/image/jpeg/"

     format:
         # format loop
-        - icon: "far fa-file-PSD"
+        - icon: "far fa-image"
           title: " About PSD File Format"
           content: |
             PSD, Photoshop Document, represents Adobe Photoshop's native file format used for graphics designing and development.
-PSD files may include image layers, adjustment layers, layer masks, annotations, file information, keywords and other Photoshop-specific elements.
-Photoshop files have default extension as .PSD and has a maximum height and width of 30,000 pixels, and a length limit of two gigabytes.
+PSD files may include image layers, adjustment layers, layer masks, annotations, file information, keywords, and other Photoshop-specific elements.
+Photoshop files have default extension as PSD and have a maximum height and width of 30,000 pixels, and a length limit of two gigabytes.

           link: "https://docs.fileformat.com/image/psd/"